petya-/netbook-reviews-api/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of commands to get you up and running

-Say what the step will be
+Install the needed dependencies with:

 ```
 npm install